Skip to main content

 Our Adventure Leadership projects take teams on challenging treks through rainforests and up volcanoes on a variety of stunning routes that tourists don’t get access to.

+You could be trekking up to 260 km through the towns and landscapes of Costa Rica that will take you on a journey of personal growth that will continue for the rest of your life.
 No matter what trekking experience you have, everyone starts and finishes trek together – come rain or shine!
 Supporting one another, not giving up and sharing your achievements together will be some of the most memorable and defining moments of your Expedition.

 What can I expect on my Raleigh Expedition?